Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Can I have both knees replaced at once in India?

 Yes, and for many patients it is the most sensible approach.
 Bilateral simultaneous knee replacement — both knees in a single procedure — means one anaesthetic, one hospital stay, one trip to India and one recovery period.
 It is not appropriate for everyone (patients with significant heart or lung problems are generally advised to do knees in stages) but for a medically fit patient with severe bilateral arthritis, doing both at once saves time, money and a second long-distance trip.
-Your surgeon will assess whether you are a candidate during the consultation.

 Which implant brand is best for knee replacement in India?